 When this happens, our skin feels tight, it becomes dry, sensitive and irritated.
-It can even cause your skin to look dull and be rough in texture.
+So if your skin feels tight and tingly or burns or feels itchy, chances are you’ve wrecked your moisture barrier.
+It can even cause your skin to look dull and be rough in texture and cause breakouts.

 There is one step in your skincare routine that is likely responsible for your skin feeling tight.
 That step is cleansing!
 Why?
 It’s where most people go wrong because many cleansers on the market are terrible for your skin.

 There’s one ingredient in particular that’s responsible for causing this and stripping your moisture barrier.
 And if you’ve read my other skincare blog posts I’m sure you can guess it!

 Mainly Sodium Lauryl Sulfate and Sodium Laureth Sulfate.
 Also known as SLS and SLES, respectively.